Victoria Pickett: Club career

-Kansas City Current, 2021–2022

-Pickett was drafted 15th overall by Kansas City in the 2021 NWSL Draft.
+Pickett was selected 15th overall by Kansas City in the 2021 NWSL Draft.
 In March, she signed her first professional contract, signing a three-year contract with Kansas City.
 She scored her first goal on August 14, 2021, to lead her team to a 1-0 victory over the OL Reign, for the franchise's first ever NWSL victory.
 She was one of three finalists for NWSL Rookie of the Year in 2021.

-NJ/NY Gotham FC, 2022–2023

 On August 22, 2022, the Kansas City Current traded Pickett to NJ/NY Gotham FC in exchange for $200,000 in allocation money and a first-round draft pick in the 2023 NWSL Draft.

-North Carolina Courage, 2023–

 On April 27, 2023, NJ/NY Gotham FC traded Pickett to the North Carolina Courage in exchange for $200,000 in allocation money.
 She scored her second NWSL regular-season goal on her debut for the Courage on May 6, 2023, in a 3–3 draw against the Portland Thorns.
 In January 2025, she was loaned to AFC Toronto of the Northern Super League for the 2025 season.

+In January 2026, she signed a permanent contract with AFC Toronto.